sachinsdate/starbucks-and-house-prices/README.md

 ![Comparison of fitted coefficients of the pre- and post-entry event variables D-4 to D5 from the real and placebo studies (coefficients fitted using OLS with standard errors clustered at ZIP level)](images/Fig7.jpg)

 ## Anticipation
-Anticipation occurs when to-be-treated units start experiencing treatment effects "in anticipation of" treatment occuring, usually close to the treatment time.
+Anticipation occurs when to-be-treated units start experiencing treatment effects "in anticipation of" treatment occurring, usually close to the treatment time.
 A study such as ours that explicitly studies reverse causation is particularly sensitive to anticipation as there is no good means to study and discount violation of parallel trends outside of a placebo setting.
-In our case, neighborhoods in which Starbucks makes a first time entry could, anticipation of such an entry, start becoming costlier than the matched controls, especially close to the entry year.
+In our case, neighborhoods in which Starbucks makes a first-time entry could, anticipation of such an entry, start becoming costlier than the matched controls, especially close to the entry year.
-While such anticipation is a plausible in theory, if you look closely at the pre-entry trend of event time coeffcients, anticipation seems highly unlikely in our data set.
+While such anticipation is a plausible in theory, if you look closely at the pre-entry trend of event time coefficients, anticipation seems highly unlikely in our data set.
 The ZIPs that eventually receive Starbucks start growing faster much before Starbucks' entry.
-Still we can easily confirm our judgement by performing a progressive **donut**.
+Still, we can easily confirm our judgement by performing a progressive **donut**.
 We'll repeatedly test for joint zero-ness of pre-trend coefficients (using a Wald test) and associated pre-trend slope by progressively removing the pre-trends at $\tau$ = -1, -2, -3.
 ```python
 # Parse tau for names like: tm_4, tm_3, tm_2, tm_1, t0, t1, ... t5
 def _parse_tau(colname: str) -> int: